How AAPL (Apple) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $54.1B (+6.0% YoY)

-- Apple maintains robust margins due to its premium pricing, supply chain scale, and high-margin Services business.
+- Apple maintains robust margins due to its premium pricing power, supply chain efficiencies, and the high-margin nature of its Services segment.

-- Most costs come from hardware manufacturing, supply chain logistics, and content licensing for digital services.
+- Most costs come from hardware manufacturing, component sourcing, logistics, and digital infrastructure for services.

 Operating Income and Expenses